nttdatapay/nttdatapay-aspdotnet-csharp/README.md

 ## Project Structure

-The project contains the following files and folder: -POJO-Contain classes for require entities -Default-sample page for show token and initiate the checkout page. -Default.aspx- includes code for initiating payment requests, generating tokens, and implementing encryption logic.c-Response-sample page for show response -Response.aspx-includes code for capturing payment responses and implementing encryption logic.
+The project contains the following files and folder:
+- POJO-Contain classes for require entities
+- Default-sample page for show token and initiate the checkout page.
+- Default.aspx- includes code for initiating payment requests, generating tokens, and implementing encryption logic.
+- Response-sample page for show response
+- Response.aspx-includes code for capturing payment responses and implementing decryption logic.

 ## Integration